mittermario/ExData_Plotting1/README.md

 		<li><b>Sub_metering_2</b>: energy sub-metering No. 2 (in watt-hour of active energy).
 It corresponds to the laundry room, containing a washing-machine, a tumble-drier, a refrigerator and a light. </li>
 		<li><b>Sub_metering_3</b>: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.</li>
 	</ol>
-* `load_data.R`: R-script that loads the data of the dates 2007-02-01 and 2007-02-02 from `data/household_power_consumption.txt` in an appropriate format.
+* `load_data.R`: R-script that loads into R the data of the dates 2007-02-01 and 2007-02-02 from `data/household_power_consumption.txt` in an appropriate format.

 ## Assigment